jbasoo/jamesbasoo/content/blog/theme-switching-ssr-csr.md

 ```
 ## Future James's problems
-There's still a flash if the user is new and prefers a dark theme, as it default to a light theme.
+There's still a flash if the user is new and prefers a dark theme, as it defaults to the light theme then switches when it detects the user's preference.
 Eventually I might get around this by using `light-dark()` and `prefers-color-scheme` but they weren't around when I initially built the site and would require significant re-architecting.

 There is also no "auto" mode, to defer to the user's preference at all times instead of remembering their previous choice.